-“I’m smarter than my dad,” writes a twenty-something blogger.
+“I’m smarter than my dad,” a twenty-something blogger wrote.
 “I really wish I wasn’t.
 It’s like finding out Santa isn’t real.”

-This isn’t an exact quote, but it is a summary of her snark.
-The blogger goes onto discuss how her intelligence, and cultural sensitivity, are a cross that she must now bear in her discussions with her parents.
+That isn’t an exact quote, but it is a decent summary of her entry.
+The blogger goes onto discuss how intelligence and cultural sensitivity are a cross that she must now bear in her discussions with her parents.
 She never states that she hates her parents.
-She states that she, in fact, loves them a great deal, but she characterizes her love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.
+She states that she, in fact, loves them a great deal, but she characterizes that definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.

-Some people hate their parents in their teens, and well into their twenties.
-The teen years are a period of cultivation, containing rebellion, learning, etc., that occur before our minds fully form.
+Some carry this teenage hatred well into their twenties.
+The teen years are a period of cultivation, rebellion, learning, etc., that occur before our minds fully form.
 As we age, our mind matures, and so does our rebellion, until it manifests into either full-fledged hatred, or a condescending pity that recognizes their backwater modes of thought for what they are.
-This matured rebellion is also based on the fact our parents still have some authority over us, and that reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”
+This matured rebellion is also based on the fact that our parents still have some authority over us, and that reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”

-When we finally reach that point where they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex some independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.
+When we finally reach a point when they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex some independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.

-By the time we progress to our thirties, circumstances reveal to us the logic and wisdom our parents attempted to pass down to us, and that it does apply in some circumstances.
+By the time we grow past our narcissistic teens and twenties, circumstances reveal the logic and wisdom our parents attempted to pass down to us, and the idea that some of it applies in some circumstances.
 (Some will never admit this.
-Some remain stuck in a peak of rebellion.)
-Their advice may not have applied in all circumstances, but it may have applied in enough of them to force us to remove the ‘bumbling fool’ label.
-By the time we reach our forties, we begin to think that they’re idiots all over again.
+Some remain stuck in peak rebellion.)
+Their advice did not apply in all circumstances, of course, but it did in so many that we decided to turn the bumbling fool tint off on our rose colored glasses.
+Then, when we reach our forties, we begin to think that they’re idiots all over again.

-This specific timeline may not apply to everyone, as we all go through these stages on our own time, and the word ‘hate’ may be too stark a term for the adults still experiencing some animosity towards their parents, but anyone that has been through the roller coaster ride knows that it is one hell of an emotional ride.
+This specific timeline may not apply to everyone, as we all go through these stages on our own time, and the word hate may be too strong to describe the animosity some adults still have for their parents, but anyone who has been through the peaks and valleys of a combustible relationship with their parents knows it can be one hell of an emotional roller coaster ride.

-It’s not debatable to me that I was right about some of the things I planted a flag in, but I came to understand that my dad lived a rich, full life by the time he became my mentor, and some of my impulsive, theoretical thoughts about the world were, in fact, wrong.
-(Even after gaining some objectivity on my relationship with my dad, it still pains me to write that line.)
+It’s not debatable to me that I was right about some of the things I planted a flag in, but these circumstances led me to understand that my dad lived a rich, full life by the time he became my mentor, and some of my impulsive, theoretical thoughts about the world were, in fact, wrong.
+(Even after gaining some objectivity on this matter, it still pains me to write that line.)

-I wanted to be free of those figurative shackles that being my dad’s child suggested.
-Every piece of information I received about history, the culture, and the world was exciting, and new, and mine, because it stood in stark contrast to everything my dad taught.
+I wanted to be free of the figurative shackles being my dad’s son implied.
+Every piece of information I received about history, the culture, and the world was exciting, and new, and mine, because it stood in stark contrast to everything my dad believed.
 The information I received, that confirmed my dad’s wisdom, bored me so much I dismissed it.
-The new age information I received coincided with everything I wanted to believe about the “new” world my dad knew nothing about, and it confirmed my personal biases.
+The new age information coincided with everything I wanted to believe about the brave new world that my dad knew nothing about, and it confirmed my personal biases.

-I didn’t ask myself the question that I posed to the blogger when I was a twenty-something, about why I needed this to be so.
+I didn’t ask myself the question that I now pose to those who still need to prove their parents wrong.
 I probably would not have had much of an answer, even if I searched for it.
-I probably would have said something along the lines of “Why is it so important to him that he clings to that age-old, traditional mode of thought?”
+I probably would have said something along the lines of “Why is it so important to him that he cling to that age-old, traditional mode of thought?”

 This redirect would not have been an attempt at deception or evasiveness.
 I just did not have the awareness necessary to answer such a question.
 Moreover, as a twenty-something, new age thinker, I was rarely called upon to establish my bona fides.
-All parties concerned considered me the righteous rebel, and the old guard was, by tradition, the party on trial.
-They often felt compelled to answer my questions, as opposed to forcing me to define my rebellion.
-The beautiful thing about this whole setup was that it allowed me to avoid answering questions, even of myself.
+All parties concerned considered me a righteous rebel, and the old guard was, by tradition, the party on trial.
+They often felt compelled to answer my questions, as opposed to forcing me to define my rebellion, and I enjoyed that because on some level I knew I couldn’t answer those questions.

 My twenty-something definition of intelligence relied on emotion, theory, and very little in the way of facts.
 I thought they were facts, however, and I had the evidence to back them up.
-I thought I was intelligent, more intelligent, but what is intelligence?
-It depends on whom you ask.
+I thought I was intelligent, and more intelligent than my dad was, but the question I did not ask is what is intelligence?
+The answer is it depends on whom you ask.

-In Abraham Lincoln’s day, the ability to reference Shakespeare and The Bible in any given situation defined one’s intelligence level, to another generation it was the ability to quote Friends and Seinfeld, and knowing the IMBD list of Bruce Willis appearances, and to the next generation it was something about Kim Kardashian and Lady Gaga.
+In Abraham Lincoln’s day, the ability to drop a pertinent reference from Shakespeare and The Bible in any given situation formed the perception of one’s intelligence.
+My generation believed that dropping a well-timed, pertinent quote from Friends and Seinfeld defined intelligence, coupled with a thorough knowledge of the IMBD list of Bruce Willis.
+To the next generation, it has something to do with knowing more than your neighbor about Kim Kardashian and Lady Gaga.
 (I concede that the latter may be an epic fail on my part.)

 My dad knew nothing of Seinfeld, or Bruce Willis, so he knew nothing as far as I was concerned.
-He knew nothing of computers, or devices, and he had just been introduced to gold records (They were CDs!
-LOL!
+He knew nothing about computers, or devices, and a third party introduced him to gold records (These gold records were CDs, compact discs, LOL!
 Gold records?) shortly before his death.
-This lack of knowledge about pop culture and innovation transcended all matters, as far as I was concerned.
-I believed my dad was a traditionalist trapped in 1950’s traditionalist modes of thought, and that he could’ve never survived in our current, more sensitive culture.
-He was backwater, hick, and whatever other names that are applied to a man trapped in a time warp of 1960’s, maybe 70’s, but definitely not 90’s and 00’s, much less the twenty teens.
+This lack of knowledge about pop culture and technological innovation transcended all matters, as far as I was concerned.
+I believed my dad was a bumbling fool, traditionalist trapped in 1950’s traditionalist modes of thought, and that he could’ve never survived in our current, more sensitive culture.
+He was a backwater, hick, and whatever other adjectives we apply to one trapped in a time warp of the sixties, maybe seventies, but definitely not nineties, the noughties, or the deccas.